Boeing, NASA may have found ‘root cause’ of Starliner spacecraft’s issues, but astronauts are still in limbo

 The goal of this testing was to gain a better understanding of why the spacecraft’s thrusters unexpectedly shut down, and what — if any — dangers are associated with turning those thrusters back on.

-That testing has “given us additional confidence to undock in return,” said Mark Nappi, Boeing’s Commercial Crew Program manager.
+That testing has “given us additional confidence to undock in return,” Nappi said.

+The findings also prompted Boeing and NASA to abandon plans to allow the astronauts to manually fly the Starliner spacecraft on the way home, as they did briefly during the trip to the ISS.
+“Some of the manual maneuvering put some extra stress on the thrusters,” said Steve Stich, NASA’s Commercial crew program manager.

-Still, officials did not definitively say Thursday that the Starliner spacecraft that carried veteran NASA astronauts Butch Wilmore and Suni Williams to the International Space Station would be the same vehicle that brought the astronauts back home.
+Still, officials did not definitively say Thursday that the Starliner spacecraft that carried veteran NASA astronauts Butch Wilmore and Suni Williams to the space station would be the same vehicle that brought the astronauts back home.

 “There is a lot of good reasons to complete this mission and bring Butch and Suni home on Starliner,” Stich said after noting that NASA does have contingency options if Starliner is not approved to bring the astronauts home.

-“We need to get through the process right,” he added.
+“We need to get through the process,” he added.
 “We have another critical Starliner mission management team to review all the thruster data that we just talked about.”

 “Of course, I’m very confident we have a good vehicle to bring the crew back with,” Nappi said.